 Dr. Patrick Deane // Former President & Vice-Chancellor // McMaster University

-The community engagement component of MacART strives to work with stakeholders and involve them as partners in every step of the research process.
+The community engagement component of MacART endeavours to work with Autistic and community collaborators and involve them in the research process.
 By doing so, the questions that drive research begin to change.
 They become more meaningful because they address the real day-to-day challenges faced by children and their families, and the clinicians supporting them.

 MacART aims to increase participation and involvement of members of the McMaster and Hamilton communities in the research process.
-With community members driving the research, new and relevant knowledge can be produced to bridge the research-to-practice gap in autism and advance autism care through meaningful research.
+With community members driving the research, new and relevant knowledge can be produced to bridge the research-to-practice gap in autism and advance autism policy and practice through meaningful research.

 Policy

 “People whose lives are connected to the challenge of autism can share knowledge – from clinicians to educators to parents – and what an amazing opportunity that is.
-We have a real opportunity to translate challenges into research, and research into practice that will help families living with Autism.”
+We have a real opportunity to translate challenges into research, and research into practice that will help families living with autism.”

-Rob MacIsaac // President & CEO // Hamilton Health Sciences
+Rob MacIsaac // Former President & CEO // Hamilton Health Sciences

 Policies should be created using the best available evidence that make positive impacts on the lives of Autistic individuals, along with their families.